-Only those students who are engaged in academia, participating on an athletic team, international students with homes address outside North America, or students required by college departments for student employment, will be allowed to live in campus housing during January.
-Students must apply through residential life to be accepted for January housing.
+International students must register through Residential Life to be accepted for Winter Break housing.
 There will be no additional charge for room and board for the students living on campus at this time.
-You should begin to plan now for what you will be doing during Winter Break.
+Meal service will be unavailable for a portion of Winter Break.
+Students should begin to plan now for what they will be doing during Winter Break and plan to budget for meals when campus food service is unavailable.

-During Spring Break, the residence halls will remain open, but there will be no food service.
-You should budget \$75-100 for food.
+During Spring Break, March 15 to March 25, 2025, the residence halls will remain open, but there will be no food service.
+Similarly, students should plan to budget for meals during this time.
+Students who are not on campus during these break periods may leave their belongings in their dorm room.

-More information about seasonal housing can be found on Macalester's Residential Life website.
+More information about break housing can be found on Macalester's Residential Life website.